 Communication is key when it comes to building a sense of community.

-have a conflict resolution plan in place?
-These are just a few things that can contribute to a sense of community and that your facility manager candidate will look for when judging if your FEC is the right fit for them.
+As an FEC owner, do you make efforts to get to know your employees?
+If arguments or disagreements come up, do you have a conflict resolution plan in place?
+These are just a few things that your facility manager candidate will look for when judging if your FEC is the right fit for them.

 Are you into Podcasts?
-Check out Act One from This American Life’s episode Amusement Park, titled Gameboy Grows Up.
-It’s a perfect (and entertaining) example of how Cole, an amusement park games manager developed a sense of community among his workers.
+Check out Act One from This American Life’s episode Amusement Park, titled "Gameboy Grows Up."
+It’s a perfect (and entertaining) example of how Cole, an amusement park Games Manager, developed a sense of community among his workers.
 It highlights some important qualities you’ll want your next facility manager to have.

+Imagine your FEC staff has a difficult task to accomplish such as pushing a wagon up a hill.
 A facility manager tells the team members to start pushing and keeps an eye on their work, making sure everyone gives it their all.
 The manager is doing his job, right?

-Can you imagine the difference this makes for the junior team members?
+Can you imagine the difference this makes for junior team members?
 It’s hard to want to do something for someone who is barking orders at you while sitting back comfortably, exercising minimal effort.
 When a facility manager is "in the trenches", working equally as hard as everyone else, it motivates the team to reach their goals.

 We want to hear your thoughts!
 What else would you like us to write about?

 Join us for the PCS Academy Virtual Launch Party!